Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

  and port.

-.. csharp:function:: public void IPConnection::Disconnect()
+.. csharp:function:: void IPConnection::Disconnect()

  Disconnects the TCP/IP connection from the Brick Daemon or the WIFI/Ethernet Extension.

-.. csharp:function:: public void IPConnection::Authenticate(string secret)
+.. csharp:function:: void IPConnection::Authenticate(string secret)

  Performs an authentication handshake with the connected Brick Daemon or WIFI/Ethernet Extension.